 - The government of Canada recommends your travel insurance includes health, life, and disability coverage.

 - They also suggest if you are flying, you will want to consider flight cancellation, trip interruption, lost luggage, and document replacement.

 The more informed we are, the better the insurance we can choose.

 When you think about it, travel insurance really isn’t as complicated as you think.

 If you do what we do, it’s quite easy actually.
 Why?
 Because we just ask.

-Do you purchase travel insurance for your vacation?
+Have you purchased travel insurance for your vacation?
 Have you had an emergency happen during your travels?
-We'd love to hear your experiences too in the comments below.
+We’d love to hear your experiences too in the comments below.